janskorupski/UniCourseCPM/README.md

 # Training neural networks to steer robots in 2d space

-This repository contains a project for the subject 'Cognitive Procesess Modelling II'.
+This repository contains a project for the subject 'Cognitive Processes Modelling II'.
 This repository is available at github under https://github.com/janskorupski/UniCourseCPM/tree/main.

 ## Description